ver. 2025-07-13

 Heinrich Dittmaier, Siedlungsnamen und Siedlungsgeschichte des Bergischen Landes.
 In: Zeitschrift des Bergischen Geschichtsvereins.
 Band 74.
 Reprint: Institut für Geschichtliche Landeskunde der Rheinlande an der Universität Bonn (1956).

 Herbert Nicke, Vergessene Wege: das historische Fernwegenetz zwischen Rhein, Weser, Hellweg und Westerwald, seine Schutzanlagen und Knotenpunkte.
 In: Land und Geschichte zwischen Berg, Wildenburg und Südwestfalen.
 Band 9.
 Galunder, Wiehl 2001, p.
-85f.
+85 f.

 Cf. on *lar: